-To schedule training contact Karen Kroh, Associate Superintendent for Student Services.
+To schedule training contact, the Associate Superintendent for Student Services.

-Dispute Resolution
+Dispute Resolution #7131.6

 In the event a parent is concerned about the use or implementation of Emergency Safety Interventions the parent should contact the Principal, Pastor or School President to attempt to resolve the problem informally.